 1. The gel and cream forms are applied topically to any areas of the body where the dog has experienced trauma.
 Arnica has been used to treat everything from sore muscles to bruises and sprains.
 Arthritis symptoms have also been alleviated with topical application of arnica gels and creams.

 2. ADMINISTERING TO YOUR DOG: The pellets do not have to be swallowed by the dog.
-The trick is getting them into your dog’s mouth without touching them.
-The pellet dispenser lid twists and so that you can get the amount of pellets you need.
+While some say you should never touch the pellet, others claim it makes no difference.
+If you want to avoid touching the pellets, the dispenser lid twists and drops the pellets into the lid.
 Using the lid, drop the pellets into the mouth.
 If possible, you want to try and get them around the mucous membranes and allow them to dissolve.
 So, place below the front teeth on the gum line, or in the jowl pocket of the cheek.
 They will dissolve but it takes awhile.
 Dr. Elliot also shares a great idea of crushing the pellets and placing the powder into your dog’s mouth.
 If that doesn’t work, try this: once you’ve crushed the pellets, place the crushed arnica pellets into one tablespoon of distilled water and stir.
 Now place one teaspoon directly into the dog’s mouth.
 Save the other two teaspoons for later.
 Give your dog another teaspoon of the water every four hours until you see improvement.

 3. ARNICA DOSAGE: DO NOT GIVE WITH FOOD.
 FEED ARNICA 15 MINUTES BEFORE OR AFTER FOOD.
 Dosage: 3 pellets equal one dose (Dr. Elliot recommends giving 2-3 pellets at a time, which again are considered one dose).
 Directions for applying arnica to sore muscles, joints and sprains: It’s important to remember that arnica creams are used for closed-tissue injuries only.
 The infusion of arnica gel or cream should be applied directly to the skin itself and not the fur of your dog.
 After moistening the skin with arnica tincture, gel or cream and wrap the area in gauze or cloth.
 Secure it so that it can’t be taken off.
 Repeat this up to four times daily.
 If the condition worsens after 2-3 days, see your dog’s holistic vet.